Y2Z/monolith/README.md

 <!--     cat local.html | monolith - > local.html -->

 ### Options
- - `-u`: output the result document as one big data-URI
+ - `-u`: output the result as one big data-URI
  - `-q`: be quiet
 <!--  - `-a`: fix anchor href="" attributes for remote documents -->